gazebosim/gz-sim/doc/architecture_design.md

-* **Buffer zone**: Each level has a buffer zone, which is an inflation of the level's volume outside its boundaries used to detect when a performer is about to come into the level, or has left and is far enough.
+* **Buffer zone**: Each level has a buffer zone, which is an inflation of the level's volume outside its boundaries used to detect when a performer is about to come into the level, or has left and is far enough away to exclude the entity from the level.

 * **Simulation runner**: Runs a whole world or some levels of a world, but no more than 1 world.